Babyproofing: How To Make Your Home Safe for Baby

 - Put mats on the floor to avoid slipping accidents.

-- Put locks on toilet lids and drain bathtubs after use.
+- Put locks on toilet lids and any lower cabinets or drawers.

-- Lock up cleaning chemicals, soaps and shampoos, scissors and razors when not in use.
+- Put soaps, shampoos, scissors and razors out of baby’s reach when not in use.

 In Living Areas

 - Hide or tape down electrical cords.
-Cover electrical outlets with large furniture or plastic covers so babies cannot touch them.
+Cover electrical outlets with large furniture or outlet covers so babies cannot touch them.

-- Put foam or plastic edge guards over sharp edges and corners.
+- Put corner protectors over sharp edges and corners.

 - Keep babies away from open windows and keep windows securely locked when not open.

-- Put baby gates at the tops of staircases or across areas you don't want the baby to enter.
+- Put a baby gate at the top and bottom of staircases and across areas you don't want the baby to enter.